Filter Options

 14-Day Namibia Safari Tours

 Namibia’s defining feature is its sheer emptiness.
 The sea of sand of the Namib Desert follows the country’s wild Atlantic coastline.
-Wildlife densities are low in this arid environment, but seeing a single gemsbok kicking up sand as it makes its way across the red dunes will take your breath away.
-You’ll have a different experience in Etosha National Park where animals congregate at the waterholes.
-On the outskirts of this wilderness are charming coastal towns giving testament to the rich history of Namibia’s melting pot of cultures.
+Wildlife densities are low in this arid environment, but seeing a solitary gemsbok kicking up sand as it makes its way across the red dunes will take your breath away.
+You’ll have a different experience in Etosha National Park where animals gather at the waterholes in large numbers.
+On the outskirts of this wilderness are charming coastal towns that showcase Namibia’s rich cultural history.
 Add to all this top-class hotels and lodges, great food, excellent roads and welcoming people and you can understand why Namibia always scores high in top destinations awards.

 Selected filters: